naveen1994rai/the-drum-kit/README.md

 # Summary
-A simple yet powerful virtual drum kit made with HTML5, CSS and JS.
+A simple yet powerful virtual drum kit made with HTML5, CSS, DOM and JS.

 ## How To
 Click on the available buttons or use the keys w,a,s,d,j,k,l to play a sound of your choice.